Small Business Saturday is a good thing. But this year, and all subsequent ones, let’s celebrate a season of small, a season of local.

 - pitch stories to the local media.

-- market your small businesses online presence.
+- market your small businesses’ online presence/offerings.
 Some people may not realize their favorite local stores offer online sales or delivery options.

 - market the businesses as people, not businesses.
 Focus on owners, employees, and customers.
 Help shoppers get to know who you’re asking them to support.